Last Updated on December 7, 2023 by thecapetownblog

 Vadas Bakery

 Honestly, eating one of the pastéis de nata from Vadas Bakery is pretty much a rite of passage when you’re in Cape Town.
-They’re really that good.
+Even the ones I’ve had in Portugal weren’t this good!

 Seriously – read any review of the Oranjezicht Market and I guarantee that these babies will be mentioned.